anup-moitra/foundational-linux-training/01-understanding-linux-concepts/02-understanding-the-os.md

 - **Server OS:** Windows Server, Linux distros like Debian, RHEL.
 - **Mobile OS:** Android (built on the Linux kernel).
 - **Embedded OS:** OpenWrt for routers, Yocto Linux for IoT.
-- **Real-Time OS (RTOS):** Zephyr, QNX, FreeRTOS—used when strict timing is critical.
+- **Real-Time OS (RTOS):** Zephyr, QNX, FreeRTOS.
+These are used when strict timing is critical.

 ## 5️⃣ A Quick Look at Boot

 When you turn on a computer:

 1. **Firmware (BIOS/UEFI)** wakes up the hardware.
-2. **Bootloader (e.g., GRUB)** loads the kernel.
+2. **Bootloader (for example GRUB)** loads the kernel.
 3. **Kernel** starts drivers and mounts the root filesystem.
 4. **Init system (systemd)** launches services and your login screen.

 ## 6️⃣ Why This Matters

 Understanding the OS makes troubleshooting easier.
-Instead of guessing when something goes wrong, you’ll know whether the issue is with CPU, memory, storage, or the network.
-It’s the foundation for everything else you’ll learn about Linux.
+Instead of guessing when something goes wrong, you will know whether the issue is with CPU, memory, storage, or the network.
+It is the foundation for everything else you will learn about Linux.

 ### 💻 Related Project